striezel/gimli/readme.md

 ### Prerequisites

-To build gimli from source you need a C++ compiler with support for C++17, CMake 3.8 or later, the libjpeg library, and the libpng library. pkg-config is required to make it easier to find compiler options for the installed libraries.
+To build gimli from source you need a C++ compiler with support for C++17, CMake 3.8 or later, the Boost libraries, the libjpeg library, and the libpng library. pkg-config is required to make it easier to find compiler options for the installed libraries.
 Additionally, the library uses Catch (C++ Automated Test Cases in Headers) to perform some tests.